TrayHard/jka-core/README.md

 - [ ] `rcon` getting cvar values
 - [ ] `rcon` getting clientuser information
 - [ ] `getInfo` request
 - [ ] ... any ideas?
-Write me in Discord: `Tray#0219` or you can create an issue here
+Write me in Discord: `trayhardplay` or you can create an issue here

 ## Current features
 What you can do right now: